These photographs have been handed down through generations in our family.

 It is oval, 2 inches wide by 2-1/2 inches high.

 It was saved by Margaret Ann (Shore) Roberts (1910-2004).
-It might have originally belonged to her, or to her mother Anna Agnes (Gaffney) Shore (1872-1946), or to Anna's father or mother, James Owen Gaffney (1839-1912) or Margaret (O'Reilly) Gaffney (1850-1896).
+It might have originally belonged to her, or to her mother Anna Agnes (Gaffney) Shore (1872-1946), or to Anna's father James Owen Gaffney (1839-1912) or mother Margaret (O'Reilly) Gaffney (1850-1896).

 Margaret Ann Roberts also cared for her elderly aunt Camille (Gaffney) Finegan (1877-1971), who lived in Margaret Ann's home until her death.
-Camille had no descendants, so it is possible that this holy piece belonged to her.
+Camille had no descendants, and it is possible that this holy piece belonged to her.

 Click here to view some pages: Pages